Iggyyy/Digit-recognition-optdigits/README.md

 ***

 ### Basic info
 #### There is around 5,5k datapoints split into training and testing data.
 There are three layers, input, hidden and output.
-I've been adjusting net parameters to get the best results, and atm acurracy is ~89% .
+I've been adjusting net parameters to get the best results, and the best accuracy I've had is 93.3%.
 &nbsp;

 #### Net is built with: